pavelpankovpro/dev-notes/README.md

 # dev-notes

-Useful notes and how-tos summed from everyday struggles of a developer.
+Useful notes and how-tos summed from everyday struggles of one developer.

 Different topics are covered in a separate README files.
 Feel free to check them out :)